rdknight/rdknight.github.io/_posts/2018-07-04-aintellicene.md

 official.
 Pronounced a.in.tel.li.cene.
 The New Artificial Intelligence era.

-Two verions I foresee, depending on the moody weather:
+Two versions I foresee, depending on the moody weather:
 1. _Triumphant Optimist_:
 The Aintellicene is the age of AI non-human constructs living and fully integrated with AI enhanced humans.